-The Emergency Management Certificate is an applied, degree-path certificate appropriate for:
+The Emergency Management Certificate is a professional-level, applied certificate appropriate for:

-- Current emergency management, public safety and first response professionals looking to upgrade their skills for career advancement or move into an emergency management role
+- Current emergency management, public safety and first response professionals looking to upgrade their skills for career advancement or move into a emergency management role

 - College or university graduates with a general degree looking for an applied, job-ready certificate that will prepare them for a career in emergency management or public safety